jasmcaus/tau/README.md

 # Supported Platforms
-Muon supports codebases and compilers that are compliant with the C11/C++11 standard or newer.
-Muon's source code is officially supported on the following platforms.
-If you notice any problems on your platform, please file an issue on the [Muon Github Issue Tracker][issues].
+Tau supports codebases and compilers that are compliant with the C11/C++11 standard or newer.
+Tau's source code is officially supported on the following platforms.
+If you notice any problems on your platform, please file an issue on the [Tau Github Issue Tracker][issues].
 PRs with fixes are welcome!

 Operating Systems          | Compilers
 -------------------------- | --------------------------